Your neighborhood Fortis College, Houston South

 Medical assistants fill a critical role in the healthcare system.
 Working directly with doctors and nurses, and often directly with patients, medical assistants can be employed in a wide variety of healthcare settings including physicians’ offices, clinics, hospitals and even rehabilitation centers and long-term care facilities.

 Medical Billing and Coding

 Medical Billing and Coding is a critical function in the healthcare industry today.
-With billing and coding skills, you can work in a medical office alongside doctors and staff.
-At FORTIS, we can educate you to help you get into your medical career sooner than you might think!
+And although Medical Billing and Coding professionals do not provide direct patient care, with billing and coding skills, you can work in a medical office alongside doctors and staff.
+Medical Billing and Coding professionals may also find employment in hospitals and even insurance companies.

 If you enjoy touching people’s lives, making a positive impact on friends and family, love working with your community and those in need - a career in healthcare will surely bring you a great deal of satisfaction.
 With medical technology programs that span a range of skills, FORTIS can place you on the right path to your perfect career.

-With advances in medicine and our aging population, there will be increasing demand for healthcare professionals including surgical technologists.
-Because of these trends, employment of surgical technologists is projected to grow much faster than the average for all occupations nationally for the next ten years.
+With employment opportunities in hospitals, surgery centers and more, there will be increasing demand for these trained healthcare professionals.
+Surgical technology professionals are vital to the healthcare system and fill an important role in both elective and non-elective surgical procedures, often working alongside doctors and nurses.
+According to the U.S. Bureau of Labor Statistics, employment of surgical technologists is projected to grow much faster than the average for all occupations nationally for the next ten years.

 Sterile Processing Technician